chiffr3/Unsupervised_Learning/README.md

 - Logistic Regression

 To vectorize the text, we will utilize Gensim's Word2Vec and scikit-learn's CountVectorizer plus TfidfVectorizer.
 Additionally, we will use RandomizedSearchCV to help with our parameter tuning and, hopefully, improve our models.

+Files are posted in .pdf and .ipynb for ease of viewing.